rust-lang/book/src/ch05-00-structs.md

 as being scoped inside of another name.
 In this case, the name is `f64`, the same as the type.
 The `powi()` function takes two arguments: the first is a number, and the second is the power that it raises that number to.
-In this case, the second number is an integer, hence the ‘i’ in its name.
+In this case, the second number is an integer, hence the `i` in its name.
 Similarly, `sqrt()` is a function under the `f64` module, which takes the square root of its argument.